oVirt/ovirt-site/source/feature/networklabels.html.md

 ### Dependencies / Related Features

-The feature will use the mass host network configuration feature to achieve it goals: [Edit Provisioned Network](Features/EditProvisionedNetwork)
+The feature will use the [Edit Provisioned Network](Features/EditProvisionedNetwork) feature to achieve its goals.

 ### Documentation / External references